Blog

 The biggest draw (and most important aspect) of a coworking space for musicians is the studio space.
 Every space will offer state-of-the-art audio recording equipment available on-demand or as part of a membership plan.

-For example, Jason offers four different studios at Grindhaus for his members:
+For example, Jason offers four different studios at Grindhaus for members including a podcasting room and a game room.

 All studio spaces include professional-quality equipment with additional resources available as an add-on.
 Each studio has a unique look and feel to serve a variety of members.